BalconyWine/classic_1/README.md

-Subject: LATAM POC – Deployment Options & Next Steps
+Subject: LATAM POC – Deployment Scenarios and Pending Inputs

 Hi Team,

-Thank you for your time in yesterday’s LATAM call.
-Building on Wednesday’s FinOps deep-dive, here’s a concise professional summary of our proposed deployment paths and the critical validations we still need before kicking off the POC.

-1. Deployment Options

-Sandbox on Cluster 246 (Preferred):
+Following our discussion yesterday, here’s what was presented regarding the POC launch plan:

+We’re considering three deployment scenarios:

-Leverage the existing sandbox slot on 246 for a rapid, low-overhead start.
+Use the sandbox on Cluster 246 (preferred option, assuming availability).

-Standard Deploy on Cluster 246:
-If the sandbox is occupied, we can still use 246 by reducing each pod’s CPU request below 1 vCPU.
-The Technical Office (TEO) must confirm there’s capacity.

-Fallback to Cluster 1045:
-Only if Cluster 246 proves unviable.
-This path requires full onboarding and additional infrastructure validations.

-2. Outstanding Validations

-Sandbox/246 Capacity: TEO to confirm sandbox availability or reduced-footprint capacity on Cluster 246.

-Network Security: LATAM networking/security teams to approve the necessary inbound flow; our outbound-only traffic poses minimal risk.

-Access Credentials: Dev/Admin to issue POC credentials—deployment cannot commence until these are in place.
+If the sandbox isn’t available, fall back to a standard deployment on 246 with reduced CPU requirements (< 1 vCPU/pod), pending validation from TEO.

+As a last resort, deploy on Cluster 1045, which would require full onboarding.

-FinOps Coordination: We will include our FinOps contact on next week’s follow-up to finalize internal billing and governance.
+This was the structure shared during the call.
+We agreed to loop in our FinOps contact next week for further clarification and to finalize governance.

-Once these items are addressed, we’re ready to launch immediately.
-Please update the channel with status on each validation so we can stay aligned and move forward without delay.
+On our side, we’re ready.
+Traffic will be outbound only from ADM (ZR), so very limited exposure — no heavy security concerns expected.

+On the LATAM side, traffic will be inbound, so we’re waiting for feedback from your networking team regarding approval of that flow.
+This is currently the main blocker.

+Also important: we still don’t have access, so we can’t start anything yet.
+This has already been communicated before — no access, no deployment.

+We’re standing by.
+Once we get confirmation on access and networking, we’re good to go.

 Best regards,